 Network engineers often need to deal with network problems that occur either from user configuration errors (e.g invalid Domain, incorrect URL etc) or other problems that are often difficult to identify.

 Considering the fact your network analyzer captures all traffic, it should be able to automatically identify network/session problems and errors.
 This helpful feature helps dramatically when dealing with various network issues as it provides an overall view of problems that have been identified.

 In many cases, these errors can lead to uncovering suspicious user activity or hacking attempts:

 Figure 4.
-Capsa Enterprise automatically identifies problems that would otherwise be missed
+Automatically identift network problems that would otherwise be missed